 Villages in the Philippines don’t even have hot water.
 In my Testosterone Experiment month in Anilao, I took cold showers every day.
 There’s a lot of research about the immune benefits and inflammation reduction of cold immersion.
 World-class athletes do it all the time.
 And it boosts testosterone levels too.
 So if you can manage to take cold showers, by all means do.

 WHAT ABOUT SUPPLEMENTS?

 Vitamins and minerals in natural food work in this elegant synergy that supplements can’t yet match.
 So before you consider any supplement, make sure your nutritional foundation is sound.
 Also, supplements for a lot of people is a lazy way not to change their habits and think that their problem is taken care of.
 This is never the case.
-The only supplement I can recommend is vitamin D, and only if you live in a cold climate, and especially if you’re a dark skinned person in a cold climate, even more so)
+The only supplement I can recommend is vitamin D, and only if you live in a cold climate. (if you’re a dark skinned person in a cold climate, even more so)

 Another useful supplement can be omega 3 pills.
 Omega 3 decreases SHBG and increases Luteinizing Hormone, resulting in increased testosterone.
 But again, if you can consume enough wild-caught fish, the better.

 BONUS: YELLOW PINE POLLEN